Part I: The Presence and Role of Behavior in A Course in Miracles

 To be fair, those who claim that behavior doesn’t matter in the Course tend to soften that by saying that what matters is, as Ian says, “whether we are coming from the thought of fear or love.”
 In other words, although the particular form of the behavior doesn’t matter, the state of mind behind it does matter.
 Our actions ought to be motivated by love.
 This stance, however, takes us back to the same place as before, for even if I have love in my heart, different ways of expressing my love to you will inevitably affect you differently.
 Love has been expressed through all sorts of behaviors, from a slug in the arm, to a proposal of marriage, to mercy killing.
 If I don’t take into account how very differently each of these would affect you, then I am obviously not taking you into account.
 When it’s all about me—whether I am coming from love or fear—then the clear implication is that you don’t matter.
 And can any state of mind based on that thought actually be called loving?

 Jesus in the Course is fully aware of this.
 In an important passage early in the Text, he makes it clear we need to gear the form of our giving to the needs of the other, to what the other person can take in without fear:

-In the original dictation, this point was made even more explicitly.
-It said, “in whatever way is most helpful to the receiver, not the giver” (my italics).
+Notice how that first sentence ends: “in whatever way is most helpful to the receiver, not the giver” (my italics).
 It is not enough to have love in my heart.
 I need to express that love in a way that is most helpful to the other, not to me.